basegate/basegate-contracts/projects/core/docs/PancakeV3Pool.md

 modifier onlyFactoryOwner()
 ```

-_Prevents calling a function from anyone except the address returned by IPancakeV3Factory#owner()_
+_Prevents calling a function from anyone except the address returned by IBaseGateFactory#owner()_

 ### constructor